Pixelynx/API_Intro/api_intro_assignment.md

 ## Part 2

 Look again at your `APIResponse` object.
 You can see that it has two keys: `status` (which should contain the value `"success"`) and `message`, which contains all of our dog breeds.
-Each of these breeds are a key in an object, and each of them have a value, all of which are arrays.
+Each of these breeds are a key in an object, and each of them has a value, all of which are arrays.
 Most of these arrays are empty, but a few contain several _sub-breeds_.

 Create a new array, `breedList`.
 This array should contain each of the breeds, _including sub-breeds_.
 When there is a list of sub-breeds, append each one to the beginning of the primary breed name.
 Capitalize the first letter of each word.